Divij2601/Dynamic-RAG/CONTRIBUTING.md

 ## 2. Before You Start

-### Read CLAUDE.md

-The file `CLAUDE.md` at the root of the repository is the operating context for this project.
-It describes:

-- the intended architecture and runtime flow,
-- the data strategy and corpus expectations,
-- the full module inventory and what each module is expected to do,
-- the recommended testing order,
-- the quality bar for each subsystem.

-Read it before writing a single line of code.
-If a section of CLAUDE.md contradicts your intuition, defer to CLAUDE.md.

 ### Understand the Three Evaluation Planes

 All contributions that touch retrieval, generation, or routing are evaluated across three planes: